UC-MACSS/persp-analysis/students/pezzuto_john/Kaggle2_Contest.md

  The winners of the contest were announced November 12th 2017.

+The top 3  winning temas will split $25,000 paid for by Google Inc. and Voleon.

 ## What Do You Have to Do to Make a Submission